jjking2/notfast/README.md

 ## Concept code

 Download source code in notfast-concept-code.zip to get idea of the architecture of Notorious Fast.

-Working code may be added a branch in this the repository in a near future.
+Working code may be added to a branch in this repository in a near future.

 ## Presentation